Frequently Asked Questions

 Do you accept male or LGBTQ clients?

 Absolutely!
-Her Time is a practice dedicated to meeting the needs of those who identify as women, but the integrative approach can be very helpful for couples or for men looking to improve their overall quality of life.
-Her Time is LGBTQ affirming and welcomes clients of all genders, ethnicities, and spiritual/religious backgrounds.
+Her Time is a practice dedicated to meeting the needs of those who identify as women, but the integrative, feminist approach can be very helpful for couples or for men looking to improve their overall quality of life.
+Her Time is LGBTQ-affirming and welcomes clients of all genders, ethnicities, and spiritual/religious backgrounds.
+We also offer gender identity counseling and gender counseling required to attain letters for hormone replacement therapy or gender confirmation surgery.

 How much does it cost?